 Interior stylist Tina Hutton says people can easily make mistakes in the planning, then wonder why the result never feels quite right.

-‘It’s really important to be clear about how the area is going to be used,’ says Tina.
+“It’s really important to be clear about how the area is going to be used,” says Tina.

-“That’s not to say it can’t be zoned to suit different purposes, but that in itself has to be a decision rather than an accident.’
+“That’s not to say it can’t be zoned to suit different purposes, but that in itself has to be a decision rather than an accident.”

 Create your own style

-‘There’s a bit of a design myth about continuing the style of the home outdoors.
-Instead of matching, look to complement but be creative,’ says Tina.
+“There’s a bit of a design myth about continuing the style of the home outdoors.
+Instead of matching, look to complement but be creative,” says Tina.

-‘An outdoor room is a wonderful opportunity to bring in elements you wouldn’t use inside, like concrete, stone, wicker, even modern plastics.’
+“An outdoor room is a wonderful opportunity to bring in elements you wouldn’t use inside, like concrete, stone, wicker, even modern plastics.”

 Tina says stick with what you know, as experimenting with looks dramatically different to your usual style may bring results you won’t like.

-‘Cushions are the easiest way to bring in a new design trend.
-Pick up the accent colour in accessories and you’ll have a space that looks cohesive and sophisticated.’
+“Cushions are the easiest way to bring in a new design trend.
+Pick up the accent colour in accessories and you’ll have a space that looks cohesive and sophisticated.”